facile-it/paraunit/README.md

 Paraunit is developed using Symfony components.

 ## Installation
+### From Composer
-To use this package, use composer:
+To use this package, use Composer:

  * from CLI: `composer require --dev facile-it/paraunit`
  * or, directly in your `composer.json`: